-2.2.
-Hoping for parliamentary surmounting of the international democratic deficit between the wars
+2.2 Timing to overcome the international democratic deficit between the wars

-The reputation of the Union based on its organizational and content-related successes continued after World War I, even though it had failed on a popular informative as well as a democratic political-power-related level before the war.
-One of the drafts for the Covenant of the League of Nations, the so-called plan of Lord Robert Cecil, British delegate to the Paris Peace Conference, of 14 January 1919, provided for the possibility of setting up "a periodical congress of delegates of the Parliaments of the States belonging to the League, as a development out of the existing Inter-Parliamentary Union. [...]
-The congress would thus cover the ground that is at present occupied by the periodical Hague Conference and also[, perhaps,] the ground claimed by the Socialist International."
-The IPU reference in this still informal draft was not carried over into the subsequent official proposals of the British government.
-However, for many inter-parliamentarians it remained a source of reference with regard to the perspective of an official role of the IPU (Sckücking and Wehberg 1931: 166-167; Zorn 1919: 60-61).8 Moreover, even though the Union had not been able to prevent World War I, war also could not prevent inter-parliamentarianism from flourishing between the wars.
-Nevertheless, power had to be given up to the first international governmental organization established to prevent war, the League of
+The reputation of the Union based on its organizational and contentrelated successes continued after the First World War, even though it had failed on a popular informative as well as a democratic political power-related level before the war.
+One of the drafts for the Covenant of the League of Nations, the so-called plan of Lord Robert Cecil, UK delegate to the Paris Peace Conference of 14 January 1919, provided for the possibility of setting up 'a periodical congress of delegates of the Parliaments of the States belonging to the League, as a development out of the existing Inter-Parliamentary Union ...
+The congress would thus cover the ground that is at present occupied by the periodical Hague Conference and also [, perhaps,] the ground claimed by the Socialist International'.
+The IPU reference in this still informal draft was not carried over into the subsequent official proposals of the UK government.
+However, for many inter-parliamentarians it remained a source of reference with regard to the perspective of an official role of the IPU (Schücking and Wehberg 1931, 166-67; Zorn 1919, 60-61)7 Moreover, even though the Union had not been able to prevent the First World War, war also could not prevent inter-parliamentarianism from flourishing between the wars.
+Nevertheless, power had to be given up to the first international governmental organization established to prevent war, the League of Nations.